mayukhaarn/ai110-module3show-musicrecommendersimulation-starter/README.md

 Explain your design in plain language.

+How The System Works
+Real-world recommenders like Spotify and YouTube balance two goals — keeping users engaged with familiar content and introducing new discoveries.
+My version takes a content-based, vibe-first approach: instead of tracking what other users listen to, it scores every song by how closely it matches the listener's own taste profile.

+Song Features
+Each Song is evaluated on five attributes:

+Energy — perceived intensity (calm vs. driving) Valence — emotional positivity (sad vs. uplifting) Danceability — rhythmic groove and movement suitability Tempo (BPM) — pace of the track, normalized to a 0–1 scale Mood — categorical label (e.g. chill, happy, intense, focused) User Profile
+The UserProfile stores the listener's preferred values for each feature:

+Target energy, valence, danceability, and tempo (0–1 floats) Preferred mood (e.g. "chill")
+Preferred genre (e.g. "lofi") — used as a weighted anchor Algorithm Recipe
+The Recommender computes a composite score for each song using three rules:

++2.0 — genre exactly matches the user's preferred genre +1.0 — mood exactly matches the user's preferred mood +0.0 to 1.0 — energy proximity score using 1 - |song_energy - target_energy|
+Energy and valence carry the most weight because they best capture emotional fit.
+All numerical features are normalized to a 0–1 scale so tempo (measured in BPM) doesn't outweigh smaller-range values.

+Choosing Recommendations
+Selection happens in two stages:

+Score — every song in the catalog is scored against the user profile Rank — the top results are filtered with a diversity penalty, limiting no more than two songs from the same genre in the final list
+This mirrors how platforms like Spotify structure Discover Weekly — accuracy on individual song fit, variety across the full list.

+Potential Biases
+This system might over-prioritize genre — since a genre match adds +2.0 points, a mediocre genre-matched song can outscore a song that perfectly fits the user's mood and energy but comes from a different genre.
+This creates a "filter bubble" where recommendations stay within one genre even when better vibes exist elsewhere.
+The diversity filter helps reduce this, but the genre weighting remains the biggest source of bias in the current design.

 Some prompts to answer:

 - What features does each `Song` use in your system